 - Continued one-on-one communication after requests to cease

-- Distribution or threat of distribution of people's personally identifying information, AKA “doxing”
+- Distribution or threat of distribution of people's personally identifying information, also known as “doxing”

 Consequences for failing to comply with this policy

-Consequences for failing to comply with this policy may include, at the sole discretion of the Fuchsia community managers:
+Consequences for failing to comply with this policy may include any of the following, at the sole discretion of the Fuchsia community managers:

 This Code of Conduct is adapted from the Chromium Code of Conduct, based on the Geek Feminism Code of Conduct, the Django Code of Conduct, and the Geek Feminism Wiki, "Effective codes of conduct" guide.